hyperledger-labs/splice/docs/src/app_dev/operating/disaster_recovery.rst

   * backup the validator's participant DB: https://docs.daml.com/canton/usermanual/operational_processes.html#backup-and-restore
   * backup your app backend's persistent cache, if rehydration from the participant node is not possible within the target recovery time
+  * ensure that you periodically test your backup/restore procedure

 * How to deal with data loss on the participant node?